Clear Creek gambusia: Conservation

-The range of the Clear Creek gambusia was shrunk due to the construction of dams which allowed Western mosquitofish (Gambusia affinis) to displace them as the construction of the dams resulted in a greater variation in water temperatures which the mosquitofish could tolerate better than the gambusia.
+The range of the Clear Creek gambusia was shrunk due to the construction of dams which allowed western mosquitofish (Gambusia affinis) to displace them, as the construction of the dams resulted in a greater variation in water temperatures which the western mosquitofish could tolerate better than the Clear Creek gambusia.
 By 1979 the last remaining population was protected from competing congeners by being upstream from a dam, below which the waters were populated by mosquito fish.
-The dam had been damaged by the activities of nutria and by the growth of tree roots and hybridization between the Clear Creek gambusia and the mosquitofish was detected.
-The dam was repaired and the population increased and in 1985 large numbers of Clear Creek gambusia were detected below the dam.
-The waters below the dam now had populations of rainwater killifish (Lucania parva), a species not native to the area and thought to be introduced as discarded fishing bait, and it is thought that the rainwater killifishes outcompeted the mosquitofish allowing the gambusia to expand downstream of the dam.
+The dam had been damaged by the activities of nutria (Myocastor coypus) and by the growth of tree roots, and hybridization between the Clear Creek gambusia and the western mosquitofish was detected.
+The dam was repaired, the population increased and in 1985 large numbers of Clear Creek gambusia were detected below the dam.
+The waters below the dam now had populations of rainwater killifish (Lucania parva), a species not native to the area and thought to be introduced as discarded fishing bait, however, it is thought that the rainwater killifishes outcompeted the western mosquitofish, allowing the Clear Creek gambusia to expand downstream of the dam.
 The Clear Creek gambusia was put on the United States' list of endangered species in 1967.